JenniferShelton/JenniferShelton.github.io/_episodes/01-introduction.md

 Help menus show both the long and short version of the flags.
 Use the short option when typing commands directly into the shell to minimize keystrokes and get your task done faster.
 Use the long option in scripts to provide clarity.
 It will be read many times and typed once.

-> ## When `--help` does not work
+> ## When `man` does not work
-> If `--help` does not show you a help menu there are other common ways to show help menus that you can try.
+> If `man PROGRAM` does not show you a help menu there are other common ways to show help menus that you can try.
 >
-> - call the program `man` and pas the name of the command that you are curious about as the argument (`man ls`).
+> - call the program with only the `--help` flag
 > Type `q` to exit out of this help screen.
-> - some bioinformatics programs will show a help menu if you call the tool without any flags or arguments.
+> - some bioinformatics programs will show a help menu if you call the tool without any flags or arguments (e.g. `samtools`).
 {: .callout}

 > ## Command not found